YushenZuo/yushenzuo.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 Our research paper for enhancing 3D Gaussian Splatting in novel view synthesis under sparse view is submitted to **ICASSP 2025**.
+- *2024.09*: &nbsp;🎉🎉 Our paper for enhancing 3D Gaussian Splatting for novel view synthesis under sparse view is submitted to **ICASSP 2025**.
 - *2024.08*: &nbsp;🎉🎉 2nd place in <a href='https://codalab.lisn.upsaclay.fr/competitions/17705'>AIM 2024 Challenge on Efficient Video Super-Resolution for AV1 Compressed Content</a> **in ECCV 2024** and our method **Fast Sequential Motion Diffusion (FSMD)** is selected to present in the summary <a href='https://arxiv.org/pdf/2409.17256'>paper</a>.
 - *2024.08*: &nbsp;🎉🎉 Our paper **Towards Multi-View Consistent Style Transfer with One-Step Diffusion via Vision Conditioning** is accpeted by <a href='https://sites.google.com/view/ai4vaeccv2024'>AI for Visual Arts Workshop and Challenges (AI4VA)</a> in **ECCV 2024**.
 - *2024.04*: &nbsp;🎉🎉 Join <a href='https://www.polyu.edu.hk/'>The Hong Kong Polytechnic University (PolyU)</a> as a research assistant.